oplaner4/jquery.smartSticky/README.md

 Possible predefined values are `'top'`, `'bottom'` and `'toggle'`.

 `'toggle'` places fixed element top while scrolling down and bottom while scrolling up.
-If used, options `show.scrolling.up` and `show.scrolling.down` must be set to `true`, eventually, callback `show.scrolling` must return `true` for properly behaviour.
+If used, options `show.scrolling.up` and `show.scrolling.down` should be set to `true`, eventually, callback `show.scrolling` should return `true` for properly behaviour.

 If you want to define your own placement position callback, extend default positions object like with the following code: